waldir-xam/waldir-xam/README.md

 ## About me

-- 🔭 I'm currently working as a Freelancer.
-- 🌱 I'm learning about popular technologies and working on personal projects (as I complete them, I'll upload them to my GitHub).
+- 🌱 I'm learning about popular technologies and working on personal projects (as I complete some of them, I'll upload them to my GitHub).
-- 💼 I'm looking for job opportunities as a Frontend Developer.
+- 💼 I'm looking for job opportunities as a Full Stack Developer.

 ## How to reach me: